 - Drugs and medications that are anticoagulants

-Stress Causes Petechiae in High Velocity Injuries
+Petechiae in High Velocity Injuries

-A specific type of petechiae, known as stress petechiae, occurs when there is a high velocity impact to the skin.
+A specific type of petechiae, known as stress linear petechiae, occurs when there is high velocity impact to the skin.
 According to Oski's Pediatrics: Principles & Practice by Julia A. McMillan, Ralph D. Feigin, Catherine DeAngelis and M. Douglas Jones, this type of petechiae rash is common in cases of child abuse.
 It occurs when a child is forcefully hit with an open hand.
 The impact of the slap on the child's skin leaves a clear outline of petechiae spots of the fingers and hand of the person that struck the child.
 A petechiae outline typically forms with any injury caused by a high velocity force.

-Petechiae with a Fever in Children
+Children With Petechiae and a Fever

 In many cases of children with petechiae, the cause is never fully determined.
 Often the tiny spots appear on the face after a significant bout of coughing, vomiting or crying and disappear after a short time.
 However, if a child has a fever with petechiae, take the child to a doctor right away as it could be a sign of a bacterial infection in the bloodstream.